PratimeshTiwari/FaceRecognitionSystem/README.md

 	•	The system uses OpenCV’s default Haar cascade model for face detection.
 	•	For better accuracy, make sure you are in a well-lit environment.

-📃 License

-This project is open-source and available under the MIT License.

-⸻

-Let me know if you want to include enhancements like saving face data, adding recognition features, or converting it to a Flask web app.